spgyip/redis-c-cluster/README.md

 None-key commands are not supported in cluster mode, for example, INFO/SHUTDOWN.
 Multi-keys commands are not supported yet, it will be in the future issue.

-It's not reality to list all unsupported commands here, so just follow the principle.
+It's difficult to list all unsupported commands here, but you will understand the principle just mentioned.
 Explicitly unsupported commands are as followed.
 * INFO
 * SHUTDOWN